DeeprajPandey/dotfiles/README.md

    After the first run, there should be no need to run it in this mode again.

+## Gotchas

+Keeping a friendly log of control flow assumptions.
+I will get around to refactoring these into more elegant solutions if I get some time.
+Until then, this section serves as the first place to check if something awry comes up during installation.

+1. iTerm section of `macos.sh` sets a custom prefs path to `~/.config/iterm/Preferences`.
+Only, this directory will not be created until dotbot `install` script completes setting up symlinks to `~/.config`.
+If iTerm throws any errors, it's possible `run` was terminated before it could finish.
+Just rerun with `/.run -u` and it should work.

 ## Customisations

 ### Dotfile Modifications